arhamansari11/NeetCode-150/README.md

 # Data Structures and Algorithms (DSA) Learning Repository

 Welcome to the Data Structures and Algorithms (DSA) learning repository!
-This repository is dedicated to providing resources and solutions for learning DSA topics including Arrays & Hashing, Two Pointers, Sliding Window, Stack, Binary Search, Linked List, Trees, Heap / Priority Queue, Backtracking, Tries, Graphs, 1-D Dynamic Programming, 2-D Dynamic Programming, Greedy, Intervals, Math & Geometry, and Bit Manipulation.
+This repository is dedicated to providing resources and solutions for learning DSA topics using the neetcode platform.

-## About DSA Learning
+## About neetcode
-Data Structures and Algorithms (DSA) are fundamental concepts in computer science and play a vital role in software development.
-Mastery of DSA enables efficient problem-solving and algorithmic thinking, essential skills for building robust and scalable software solutions.
+neetcode is a popular platform for learning and practicing Data Structures and Algorithms.
+It provides a variety of problems, challenges, and tutorials to help learners improve their DSA skills.

 ## Topics Covered
 This repository covers a wide range of DSA topics, including: